Virtua Fighter

 Name Command Description

-Jumping Knee Stamp (ジャンピングニースタンプ) Up P Sarah jumps towards the opponent, landing on them with a knee stomp.
-Also known as Jumping Knee Stomp[20].
+Jumping Knee Stamp (ジャンピングニースタンプ) Up P Sarah jumps towards the opponent, using one knee to strike them while using the other leg to balance herself.
+Also known as Jumping Knee Stomp[23].

 Move list (special moves)